Josephcc2/AI-Assistant/README.md

 # AI-Assistant
-Personal helper for your computer using Anthropic's API Default name is John
+Personal helper for your computer using Anthropic's API\n Default name is John\n
-Requires user to set APi environment key pip install rich
+Requires user to set APi environment key\n pip install rich\n
 Only tested on Windows